TheProfitPilgrim/mf_research_reports/reports/Report Markets_&_mean_reversion.md

 The upward trend still persists.

-Lets check the same graph for S&P 500
+Lets check the same graph for S&P 500 (From 1943 - 2024))

 ![Graph](https://raw.githubusercontent.com/TheProfitPilgrim/mf_research_reports/main/reports/report_media/Picture64.png)

+We can see that in the past 25 yrs, there is a clear upward drift in the median PE across both S&P 500 and the Nifty 50.
 Why is this?
-Is the Indian stock market getting more and more overvalued in general?
-Is it due to the changing dominant sector of companies (say like IT vs Bank) and thus people are willing to pay a higher multiple?
 Is this expected to continue?

-I was expecting the curve to be a lot flatter
+I was expecting the curves to be a lot flatter.

 ## Experiment 2 :